FreeBSD 11.2+ vm.objects sysctl Kernel Heap Information Disclosure

 The short story of what’s happening, then, is that the kernel iterates over all of the registered virtual memory objects and copies out some information object for each to userland.

-flag.
-That means that the memory will not be zero-initialised by the
+That means that the memory will not be zero-initialised by the kernel

 If any fields aren’t explicitly set by the logic here, those uninitialised bytes will be copied out to userland.